 United States University's lease commenced July 1, 2016 and expires on June 30, 2022.
-The initial monthly base rent was \$51,270 for the first 10 months and has a periodic increase per year.
+The initial monthly base rent was \$51,270 for the first 10 months and increase each year.

 Employment Agreements

 From time to time, the Company enters into employment agreements with certain of its employees.
 These agreements typically include bonuses, some of which may or may not be performance-based in nature.